 If your application is completed correctly and you have provided all the necessary information, you will be issued your money transmitter license shortly.
 Legal fees vary between $8,000-$12,000.

-Empire Global has a team of experienced professionals who will assist you through the entire process of Alabama Money Transmitter process application, including assistance in the preparation of documents, submission of application and responding to any queries from the Commission.
+Empire Global has a team of experienced professionals who will assist you through the entire process of the Alabama Money Transmitter process application, including assistance in the preparation of documents, submission of application, and responding to any queries from the Commission.
 We request you to get in touch with Empire Global at the earliest to understand the entire process in detail and apply for an Alabama Money Transmitter License.
 Our company offers exclusive crypto money transmitter bond programs, which will allow you to obtain these bonds in any state that requires them.